-Attendees will acquire first-hand experience using Azure and the infrastructural services that it offers.
-You will learn:
+Attendees will acquire first-hand experience using Azure and the infrastructure services that it offers.
+Attendees will learn:

-- How to use management tools such as Azure PowerShell, the Azure Software Development Kit, and the cross-platform Azure command-line interface (CLI)
+- How to use management tools such as the Azure Portal, Azure PowerShell, and the cross-platform Azure command-line interface (CLI)

-- How to use Azure for disaster recovery and business continuity solutions for on-premises environments
+- How to use Azure for disaster recovery and business continuity solutions both cloud-based and on-premises environments

 Each course module consists of one or more lectures followed by hands-on labs designed to reinforce the principles presented during lecture.